Types of IRS Audits

 • Certain itemized deductions and Schedule C expenses

 While correspondence audits are less intimidating since they do not involve a face-to-face audit, they can be extremely frustrating.
-First, there is no one assigned to your case.
-These cases are worked by Tax Examiners, which is an entry-level position requiring no college education.
-The case will be handled by a different person each time you call the IRS or submit documents.
-Because it’s an entry-level position, Tax Examiners are given very little ability to make judgments in gray areas of the law.
+There is no one assigned to your case.
+These cases are worked by Tax Examiners.
+The case will often be handled by a different person each time you call the IRS or submit documents.
 You may have to go back and forth over the course of several months to get an issue resolved at the correspondence audit level.
-If you’ve been unable to resolve your issues in a correspondence audit, hiring a tax professional may help.

 Automated Underreporter Program (AUR)